An event as large as DIFF can be confusing. Here are answers to frequently asked questions about the Festival.

 What is a regular screening?

-A regular screening is any film screening that is not identified as a Centerpiece or Gala (see next question).
+A regular screening is any film screening that is not identified as Opening Night, a Centerpiece Screening or a Gala Screening (see next question).

 What is a Centerpiece or Gala Screening?

-These films include Opening Night and other special screenings that include well-known talent and include a party after the film.
+These films include Opening Night and other special screenings that include well-known talent and include a party or other special events after the film.
 Ticket prices are higher for these events.